IBM/powerai-counting-cars/README.md

 ## Flow

-1. Upload a video using the PowerAI Vision web UI.
+1. Upload a video using the Maximo Visual Inspection web UI.
 2. Use automatic labeling and train a model.
-3. Deploy the model to create a PowerAI Vision inference API.
+3. Deploy the model to create a Maximo Visual Inspection (formerly known as PowerAI Vision) inference API.
 4. Use a Jupyter Notebook to detect, track, and count cars in a video.

 ## Included components

-* [IBM Power Systems](https://www.ibm.com/it-infrastructure/power): A server built with open technologies and designed for mission-critical applications.
-* [IBM Power AI](https://www.ibm.com/us-en/marketplace/deep-learning-platform): A software platform that makes deep learning, machine learning, and AI more accessible and better performing.
-* [IBM PowerAI Vision Technology Preview](https://developer.ibm.com/linuxonpower/deep-learning-powerai/technology-previews/powerai-vision/): A complete ecosystem for labeling datasets, training, and deploying deep learning models for computer vision.
+* [IBM Maximo Visual Inspection](https://www.ibm.com/products/ibm-maximo-visual-inspection): Rapidly unleash the power of computer vision for inspection automation without deep learning expertise.
 * [Jupyter Notebook](https://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
 * [OpenCV](https://opencv.org): Open source computer vision library.
 * [Nimbix Cloud Computing Platform](https://www.nimbix.net/): An HPC & Cloud Supercomputing platform enabling engineers, scientists & developers, to build, compute, analyze, and scale simulations in the cloud.